catterer/chesshub/README.md

 ### Performance and such
-For the requested 1000 concurrent games, max expected QPS would be around 1000 (even for bullet chess), so this is not really a concern.
+QPS: For the requested 1000 concurrent games, max expected QPS would be around 1000 (even for bullet chess), so this is not really a concern.
 But all the components are horizontally scalable in case we have x10, x100, (maybe even x1000?) increase.
 Just need to make sure MongoDB + StatefulSets can reshard seamlessly.

+CPU: largest CPU consumer would be the bots of course; however, using ReplicaSets with autoscaling for bots should solve it.

+Storage space: for 1000 concurrent games we have ~1000 QPS (upper bound), each of which consumes maybe 16 additional bytes in the storage -> a most around 1GB per day.
+Should be manageable.